joseph-flinn/site/frontend/posts/retro-failure-individual-over-team-discussions.md

 communication skills to effectively facilitate team discussions.

 In the early days of moving from a peer engineer to being a manager, I prioritized the team feeling heard above everything.
-My relationship on the team had just drastically change and essentially started over and this was the most important thing that I felt that I needed to do to best position the team to continue growing (I still feel that this was the best decision).
+My relationship on the team had just drastically changed and essentially started over and this was the most important thing that I felt that I needed to do to best position the team to continue growing (I still feel that this was the best decision).